 Take action for animals

 Time is up for the meat industry.
 Monolithic organizations like NAMI cannot continue torturing animals in the name of profit.
-The Animal Outlook legal team works with its animal protection allies every day to hold companies and legislators accountable, and to put the animals first.
+Our legal team works with allies every day to hold companies and legislators accountable, and to put animals first.